code-google-com/slum/README.txt

 specially when slum starts to get bigger, with more clients, etc.

 Starting on alphaH, Windows installation is now handled by the slum windows installer.
-Check out http://code.google.com/p/slum/ and download the slum<Version>.exe file.
+Check out http://code.google.com/p/slum/ and download the slum<Version>_Windows.exe file.

 To install on linux or OSX, you just need to add 2 variables to your environment (or maya.env file):